niivue/niivue-vscode/README.md

 ## Developing this extension in VSCode

-- Clone [this repository](https://github.com/korbinian90/vscode-niivue) and open in VSCode
+- Clone [this repository](https://github.com/korbinian90/niivue-vscode) and open in VSCode
-- Run inside the `vscode-niivue` folder
+- Run inside the `niivue-vscode` folder

 ### Installing